IBM/tape-archive-api/readme.md

 The Tape archive REST API is a prototype and has not been tested in production and in multi-user environments.
 The author does not assume any liability for damages or other trouble when deploying this API.
 Contact the author if you need help properly implementing teh API in your environment.

 Consider the following limitations:
+- The Tape archive REST API has been tested with IBM Spectrum Archive EE version 1.3.0.3.
+It definitely needs version 1.3.0 because it uses the eeadm command.
+When using a version 1.3 below 1.3.0.3 the migrate function does not work because it does not accept simple file lists.
 - The API allows to inquire the file state (migrated, pre-migrated or resident) for a single file or a path and file name pattern.
 It does not currently allow specifying a list of files to be inquired.
 - The API uses synchronous recall and migrate calls.
 These can take longer times causing HTTP timeouts.
 - Migrate and recall request are immediately executed, this can lead to many simultaneous tape operations in the backend.